bobalicious/amoss/README.md

 With such flexibility, it's important that you make good decisions on which behaviours to use, and when.

 The decision will be based on a balance of two main factors:
-* Ensuring that you produce a meaningful test of the behaviour. whilst
+* Ensuring that you produce a meaningful test of the behaviour, whilst
-* Limiting the scope of test changes that are required when the implementation of the classes that are being stubbed change.
+* Limiting the scope of test changes that are required when the implementation of the classes that are being stubbed or tested change.

 The following aims to describe when to each of the constructs, roughly referencing the types of Test Doubles that are described in Gerard Meszaros's book "xUnit Test Patterns".